noir-lang/noir/yellow-paper/docs/cryptography/proving-system/performance-targets.md

 ### Proof size

-The MVP wishes to target a tx through put of 10 tx per second.
+The MVP wishes to target a tx throughput of 10 txs per second.

 Each Aztec node (not sequencer/prover, just a regular node that is sending transactions) needs to download `10*proof_size` bytes of data to keep track of the mempool.
 However, this is the _best case_ scenario.